NorthernMan54/homebridge-alexa/README.md

 ],
 ```

-* refresh - Frequency of refreshes of the homebridge accessory cache, in minutes.
+* refresh - Frequency of refreshes of the homebridge accessory cache, in seconds.
 Defaults to 15 minutes.

 ```
 "platforms": [